🍷

 • CVNE Real de Asúa$70-90

-Born 1994 as a tribute to the founding brothers; single-vineyard Carromaza Tempranillo from Villalba at 600 metres, fermented in French oak vats with indigenous yeasts, 18 months in barrel.Find →
+Born 1994 as a tribute to the founding brothers Eusebio and Raimundo Real de Asúa; single-vineyard Tempranillo from Villalba de Rioja at approximately 600 metres, fermented in French oak vats with indigenous yeasts.Find →

-The wine that earned Wine Spectator's 2013 Wine of the Year (the first Spanish wine to do so); made only in exceptional years, aged approximately three years in oak plus further years in bottle.Find →
+The wine that earned Wine Spectator's December 2013 Wine of the Year for the 2004 vintage (95 points), the first Spanish wine ever to top the Top 100; made only in exceptional years with approximately two years in oak plus extended bottle aging.Find →

 How to Say It